Tennessee State Route 61

 State Route 61 (SR 61) is a west-to-east highway in the U.S. state of Tennessee that is 81.67 mi.
-State Route 61 begins in Roane County, and it ends in Grainger County.
+SR 61 begins in Roane County, and it ends in Grainger County.

 Route description

 Roane County

 SR 61 begins in Roane County as a primary highway in the city of Rockwood at an intersection with US 27/US 70/SR 29/SR 1.
 It begins concurrent with US 27 as its companion route though it is signed, except on I-40.
 They then proceed north as a four-lane divided highway and have a junction with the short SR 382, providing access to Roane State Community College, and cross into Harriman.
 US 27/SR 61 continue north to have an interchange with I-40 (Exit 347), with only US 27 signed, and enter the "South Harriman" neighborhood.
 US 27/SR 61 continue through Harriman's main business district and again intersect and have an unsigned concurrency with SR 29, US 27's main companion route.
 They then cross the Emory River and enter downtown Harriman as Roane Street.
 They continue through downtown, still as a four-lane, and junction with SR 328, a loop route through the town of Oakdale.
 The highway leaves downtown, as a four-lane divide highway, and go by the Harriman campus of Tennessee College of Applied Technology (TCAT) and exit Harriman.
 US 27 and SR 61 then split at an interchange, with SR 29 following US 27 as its companion route.
 SR 61 turns east alone as two-lane rural highway.
 SR 61 then intersects SR 327 in the community of Blair.
 It then enters the community of Kellytown before entering the city of Oliver Springs.
 The highway widens into a four-lane highway with a center turn lane.
 SR 61 then comes to an intersection with SR 62, which is the main highway in and out of Morgan County, and SR 330, which provides access to downtown, and becomes concurrent with SR 62 north of downtown.
 SR 61/SR 62 then bypass downtown to the north and east as a four-lane divided highway with partially controlled access and crosses into Anderson County.